-Greasy cut shorts were the favorite type of bean that my Granny Mac planted in her garden.
+Greasy cut shorts were the favorite type of pole bean that my Granny Mac planted in her garden.
 She was from Hazelwood, which is located in Western North Carolina, one of the areas where greasy beans originated.
-Greasys are also well established in eastern Kentucky.
+Greasy beans are also well established in eastern Kentucky.

 Where To Buy Them

-Every year around the middle of July, greasy cut short beans go on sale at the WNC Farmer’s Market in Asheville, and along roadside stands like Duckett’s Produce in Canton, NC.
-They’re harvested from local farmers who sell them for around $3.49 a pound, or $60.00 a bushel.
+Every year around the middle of July, greasy cut short beans go on sale at the WNC Farmer's Market in Asheville, and along roadside stands like Duckett's Produce in Canton, NC.
+They're harvested from local farmers who sell them by the pound or the bushel.

-They’re not cheap, but they’re in great demand.
-Greasys often sell out as soon as folks discover they’ve arrived.
-My aunt Judi, who now lives in Connecticut, adores these beans and has been known to buy a big mess of them whenever she visits.
+They're not cheap, but they're in great demand.
+Greasys often sell out as soon as folks discover they've arrived.
+My aunt Judi adored these beans, and was known to buy a big mess of them whenever she visited.
 Once you grow up on greasys, no other bean will do.

 How To Order Seeds